Quantumplation/CIPs/CIP-1776/README.md

 License: CC-BY-4.0
 ---

-# The Non-Tyrannical Alternative: A Refutation of IOG's Proposed Decentralized Governance Model
+# The Non-Tyrannical Alternative; A Refutation of IOG's Proposed Decentralized Governance Model
 "It is dangerous to be right in matters on which the established authorities are wrong" -Voltaire